smoothplans/Software-Engineering/README.md

 # Software-Engineering
-It include everthing for latest software engineering courses.
+It includes everything for latest software engineering courses.